 Note that this convention depends on the uniqueness of each bundle identifier.
 To guarantee uniqueness of the bundle identifier, each organization should prefix its identifiers with its reverse-ordered ICANN domain name (for example,

 Each organization should institute its own processes and conventions to avoid bundle identifier collisions among bundles developed within the organization.

 To avoid having to use the full, prefixed symbol names in source code, you can create shorthand preprocessor macros.
 These macros can be defined in a single header file that is imported into every source file.
 For example:

-Preference pane plug-ins should avoid using Objective-C categories to override methods of classes in public frameworks.
-If multiple panels attempt to override the same method of the same class, only one override takes effect, leading to unpredictable behavior.
+Plug-ins should avoid using Objective-C categories to override methods of classes in public frameworks.
+If multiple plug-ins attempt to override the same method of the same class, only one override takes effect, leading to unpredictable behavior.